flattenthecurve/guide/_sections/home/en/01-site-header.md

 <div class="row col-2 push-up-1">
 <div markdown="1">
 ## Science & Teamwork
-On March 12, 2020, medical experts from around the world collaborated to provide the most up-to-date information about how to beat COVID-19.
+On March 12, 2020, scientists and health experts from around the world collaborated to provide the most up-to-date information about how to beat COVID-19.
 In that first week, we reached 1.2 million people.
-We're still going!
+By now virtually everyone has heard the word but we're still here to keep urging people to find sustainable ways to reduce the community spread as much as they can.
 </div>
 <div markdown="1">
 ## Want to Contribute?
-This site is maintained by a team of medical experts, translators, engineers and designers who volunteer their time.
+This site is maintained by a team of scientists and health experts, translators, engineers and designers who volunteer their time.
 Do you [want to help](/contribute)?
 </div>

 </div>